opensafely/documentation/docs/getting-started.md

     files or entirely new files that you include.

-    It is also possible to "Unstage Changes" if you accidentally stage a file that you do not want to include:
+    It is also possible to "Unstage Changes" if you accidentally stage a file that you do not want to include.
+You can do this by hovering over a file listed in the "Staged Changes" section and clicking the `-` icon next to the filename.

     ![Unstaging changes in Gitpod.](images/gitpod-unstage-changes.png)

-    Now type a message into the text box above that will describe the staged changes.
+    When you've finished staging all your changes, you are now ready to make the new commit.
+Type a message into the text box above that will describe the staged changes.
 When ready, you can then click the tick icon that will *commit* the staged changes to the repository to add them to the repository as stored in the workspace.

     ![Committing changes in Gitpod.](images/gitpod-commit.png)